ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 # Transactions

-With multiple mutations executed serially in one request it sometimes would be great to put these into a transactions scope that we can control.
+With multiple mutations executed serially in one request it can be useful to wrap these in a transaction that we can control.

 Hot Chocolate provides for this the `ITransactionScopeHandler` which is used by the operation execution middleware to create transaction scopes for mutation requests.